AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/lifetime-rev-cohort-analysis.md

 zendesk_id: 360016506912
 ---

-There are a lot of different ways to look at your data in Magento BI, and we know that interpretation and understanding are just as important as calculation and visualization.
-This article will explore the power of Magento BI cohort analysis.
+There are a lot of different ways to look at your data in MBI, and we know that interpretation and understanding are just as important as calculation and visualization.
+This article will explore the power of MBI cohort analysis.

 ## What does lifetime revenue cohort analysis mean?